ioccc-src/winner/2001/herrmann1/README.md

-# Best abuse of the C preprocessor:
+# Best abuse of the C preprocessor

     Immanuel Herrmann
     University of Freiburg, Germany